excalq/tupac/README.md

 It requires any database supported by active record (tested with Postgresql and SQLite)

-It uses Google oAuth to authenticate users from a given domain, and checks them against a list of groups supplied by the admin user.
+It uses Google OAuth to authenticate users from a given domain, and checks them against a list of groups supplied by the admin user.
 Users are usually assigned a group, and each group has specific permissions to do certain actions in the system.

 Users may run tasks, add notes, and view history entries.